slott56/building-skills-oo-design-book/source/craps/refactoring.rst

 implement the detailed playing cycles of the games.
-This superclass has methods for notifying the :class:`Player` instance to place bets, getting a new :class:`RandomEvent` instance and resolving the :class:`Bet` objectss actually present on the :class:`Table` instance.
+This superclass has methods for notifying the :class:`Player` instance to place bets, getting a new :class:`RandomEvent` instance and resolving the :class:`Bet` objects actually present on the :class:`Table` instance.

 Fields